nominalism/nominalism/README.md

 - 👋 Hi there, I'm Leonardo Cavalcante
 - 👷 I'm currently working on a personal project involving Natural Language Processing (NLP)
-- 👯 I’m looking to collaborate in everything I can
-- 📫 How to reach me: @nominalism here and leonardo_r_cavalcante on instagram
+- 📫 How to reach me: @nominalism here and leonardo-r-cavalcante on linkedin
-- 🗣️ I speak portuguese 🇧🇷, english 🇺🇸 and german 🇩🇪 fluently
+- 🗣️ I speak portuguese 🇧🇷 and english 🇺🇸 fluently
 - 👨‍💻 I am studying Information Systems at IFES university.